JayJarosz/Guides/Manveers_Thundroid/thundroid_07_tor.md

 #DirPortFrontPage /etc/tor/tor-exit-notice.html

 ```
-* Save the configuration with ctrl+x
+* Save the configuration with Ctrl+X.
 * Restart Tor.<br/>
   `sudo service tor@default restart`
 * By default, Tor runs as debian-tor user and its access cookie is not accessible to our *admin* and *bitcoin* users.
 To change this, run:<br/>